-I met Nicholas Rhodes in London in a rare books fair in December ’17, where we were introduced by my great friend and mentor Timothy Prus.
-We talked (I didn’t even knew at the moment he was the Nick Rhodes of Duran Duran) and had some conversation about his solo work and mine.
-After almost a year he wrote me back asking if I wanted to do something for the 30th anniversary of “The Edge Of America” and their “Big Thing” album from 1988.
-I accepted the challenge (even if I had only two weeks to do it) and started toying with the notion of nature/culture clash that permeates some of my books and algorithmic videos.
-I used the idea of book-based database narratives that I explored in my book AvionesAnimales (that I dedicated to Alberto Baraya who have an amazing body of work with flowers, birds and botanical expeditions) and started to think in one hand about the notion of movement as something fundamental in life at large and, in the other, the notion of purity, an idea that have been so complicated and critical of many attitudes toward the other and the alien (a notion really familiar to me being an immigrant all my life) and for immigration policies in the United States and the world.
+I was introduced to Nicholas Rhodes by Timothy Prus in London in a rare books fair in December ’17.
+We talked and chatted a bit about his solo work and mine and, after almost a year, he wrote me asking if I wanted to do something for the 30th anniversary of “The Edge Of America” and their “Big Thing” album from 1988.
+I accepted the challenge (even if I had only few weeks to do it) and started toying with the notion of nature/culture clash that permeates some of my books and algorithmic videos.
+I used the idea of book-based database narratives that I explored in my book AvionesAnimales and started to think in one hand about the notion of movement as something fundamental in life at large and, in the other, the notion of purity, an idea that have been so complicated and critical of many attitudes toward the other and the alien (a notion really familiar to me being an immigrant all my life) and for immigration policies in the United States and the world.

 The main concept would be to create an empty energy that process images and sound of others (a notion that I really care for in my work) using openFrameworks and Processing to accomplish it.
 The procedures over the images would be really basic and universal: layering through simple alpha blending, layering images in concentric formation and in horizontal slices and permutation.
 This three simple operations rule over the whole image production and are totally automated, so the results in every run are always different and unpredictable, outside my control.
 The actual video is only one of a humongous number of possibilities and permutations that the software is capable of.